bigchaindb/BEPs/10/README.md

 - Every step should be a reasonably small unit of work.
 - It is not a requirement to fully migrate the system, the rewrite can be stopped at any point.

-From a bird's-eye perspective, the idea is to replace the Tendermint process BigchainDB depends on, with our own process: `bigchaindb-go` (this is not the final name).
-The new `bigchaindb-go` will allow a tighter implementation with Tendermint Core.
-The goal is to incrementally replace the HTTP API endpoints implemented in Python with new ones implemented in `bigchaindb-go`.
+From a bird's-eye perspective, the idea is to replace the Tendermint process BigchainDB depends on, with our own process: `bigchaindb-go` (this is not the final name). `bigchaindb-go` will allow a tighter implementation with Tendermint Core.
+The goal for the future is to incrementally replace the HTTP API endpoints implemented in Python with new ones implemented in `bigchaindb-go`.

 This approach is not new.
 Martin Fowler defined this approach in 2004, in his blog post [Strangler Application][strangler:application].
 A [paper has been presented][strangler:paper] the same year, during a conference on extreme programming (XP2004).
 Benefits of this approach, compared to other approaches like _big bang refactoring_, has been proven valid by many case studies ([1][strangler:case-study-1], [2][strangler:case-study-2]).